canonical/certification-docs/Self-Test_Guide-16.04.rst

       "Flat" storage was the only option with MAAS 1.8 and earlier, but MAAS 1.9 introduced LVM and bcache options.
 Similarly, software RAID must *not* be used.

--  Disks with 4,096-byte *logical* sector sizes may require booting in EFI/UEFI mode.
-Note that disks with 4,096-byte *physical* sector sizes seldom cause problems, so long as the disk's firmware translates those sectors into 512-byte logical sectors.

 -  The SUT's BMC, if present, may be configured via DHCP or with a static IP address.
 If the BMC uses IPMI, MAAS will set up its own BMC user